 The Function and Role of Damages Experts

-The expert’s role – indeed, his or her overriding responsibility – is to assist the tribunal on matters within his or her expertise.
-It is critical that experts, parties to an arbitration, counsel and tribunal members should recognise this obligation, given that only approximately 10 per cent of experts are appointed directly by the tribunal (with the remaining 90 per cent being appointed by parties to the arbitration).
+The expert’s role – indeed, his or her overriding responsibility – is to assist a tribunal on matters within his or her expertise.
+It is critical that experts, parties to an arbitration, counsel and tribunal members should recognise this obligation, given that only approximately 10 per cent of experts are appointed directly by a tribunal (with the remainder being appointed by parties to the arbitration).

 To fulfil this obligation, an expert’s evidence must be useful to the tribunal.
 The expert is appointed to offer his or her professional opinion on matters within his or her expertise, in contrast to a factual witness, who presents his or her recollection of the facts.
-We suggest that the key indicators of the usefulness of an expert’s evidence are independence and impartiality.
-It is also vital that an expert acts with integrity and that there is clarity in both written and oral evidence.
+We suggest that the key indicators of the usefulness of an expert’s evidence are clarity, independence and impartiality.
 A lack of these characteristics impairs the reliability of the expert’s opinion and will erode the tribunal’s trust in that expert.

 International arbitration is a deliberately flexible process in which the parties often have significant influence over the implementation of the rules and procedures to be followed.
 However, regardless of the rules and procedures governing a particular case, the role of the expert has broad, and important, underlying similarities in any international arbitration.

 In this chapter, we discuss the role of the expert (with a focus on damages experts) in an arbitration.
 In particular, we discuss (1) guidelines for the conduct of the expert, (2) the importance of effective instructions, and (3) the execution of the expert role in an arbitration.